Movies (seen in the cinema)

 - Snowpiercer.
 Season 2.
 I was enjoying it but in the end, I didn’t love this season that much.
 The first season had a strong dramatic question and then a fantastic twist at the end.
 This season had too many plots and a focus on too many characters for me.
 But husband liked it a lot.

 - Money Heist (La Casa de Papel).
 We totally loved this: the characters, the storytelling.
 Watch it with subtitles.
-We watched the first two parts, took a break and then watched the next, so we’re up to date.
+We watched the first two parts, took a break and then watched the next, and in late 2021 watched the latest series and the finale.
 Great TV.
+Every action seems motivated by an emotional situation, rather than the often cold and intellectual action or heist films from ‘merica or other countries.

 - It’s a Sin.
 Touching, engaging, the tragedy leavened by comedy.
 Apparently a huge hit, in the UK, especially.
 I’m glad that this story is being told for a new generation.

 - Sex Education.
-Seasons 1 and 2.
-I really like this series.
+Seasons 1, 2 and 3.
+I really liked this series.
 The characters are appealing and mixed in with light, youthful comedy are some heavyweight emotional truths and situations.
+I found some of the farce of Season 3 a bit much, and some of the messages basic, but my affection for the characters overweighed the faults and I liked that so many characters got their moments.

 - Handmaid’s Tale, Season 4.
 Woohoo.
 This was amazing TV.
 I found the previous season too harrowing, and while this was also harrowing, there were so many important questions about choices, survival, recovery and more, all anchored by incredible acting.
 I really enjoyed it.